waaronmorris/alabama-economic-data-dashboard/README.md

 ## Deployment

 This project is deployed using GitHub Pages.
 The site is automatically built and deployed whenever changes are pushed to the main branch.

-### Accessing the Site

-The live site is available at: [https://waaronmorris.github.io/economic-data-dashboard/](https://waaronmorris.github.io/economic-data-dashboard/)

 ### Local Development